 Isabelle: We came to the United States and toured a bunch of boarding schools.
 When we interviewed at NMH, our tour guide was a hockey player.
 I just thought that was the coolest thing ever, that girls were allowed to play hockey.

 Zeke: I like structure, but since I’ve been at NMH I’ve realized that I don’t need it as much.
 Things just flow.
 For example, we have a few random vacation days like Mountain Day, where regular classes are cancelled and everyone goes hiking.
-We have Winter Carnival and Diversity Day and Farm Day.
+We have Winter Carnival and Diversity Day and the Farmers' Market Teach-In.
 These things are not usual in any way, shape, or form.
 But most days, I like to have my day planned out, with a full schedule.
 It’s a good kind of busy, though.

 Isabelle: The teachers here are very approachable.
 My English teacher is also my crew coach, who is also my advisor.
 So she’s kind of everywhere.
 I like all my teachers, and I feel I can talk to them.
 I like how we call them by their first name.
 It makes for a more relaxed setting.
 Of course, you have a responsibility in being here, so you want to do the best you can do.
 But if you take things too seriously and just lock yourself in your room and study, then you’re not absorbing everything here.